inariksit/cclaw-zettelkasten/sumo.md

 > (page 18) … in SUMO, functions and predicates do not only take instances as arguments, but also subclasses of a certain class,

-I'm confused about types, instances, classes, predicates, functions and all that stuff (especially what is a general ontology thing and what is specific to SUMO), but it seems like the authors of SUMO aren't doing a perfect job either.
+Given the untyped nature of SUMO, it's easy to get confused about types, instances, classes, predicates, functions and all that stuff.

 > (page 20) Regarding difficulties of the translation of SUMO definitions to GF, we name the presence of concepts that appear both as subclass and instance, in the same file or in different files.
 For example, in Mid-level-ontology-
 >